samarthdd/k8-proxy-documentation/docs/products/gw cloud sdk/d-desktop-integration.md

 REBUILD ANALYSIS URL = /api/Analyse/base64
 ```

-Once you are done with the above setting you are using GW-SDK-VM now with Glasswall Desktop App to Process the files.
+Once you are done with the above setting, you are using GW-SDK-VM now with Glasswall Desktop App to process the files.

 ## GW Cloud SDK integration with GW Desktop video